Acne returning when coming off the pill

 What happens when you stop taking the pill?

 To answer this question, it’s probably easier to flip it on its head and look at what happens to our bodies and our hormones when we take the pill.
-Being on hormonal contraception alters the way our bodies’ reproductive systems naturally work, so when you stop taking the pill, you’re essentially going ‘back to normal’.
+Hormonal contraception has effects on our body including on your skin, and when you stop taking the pill these effects stop.

-The combined pill suppresses our bodies’ natural hormones in favour of synthetic oestrogen and progestogen.
-The oestrogen in the combined pill reduces sebum (oil) production which contributes to acne.
-So if you had acne before taking the pill, and it cleared up while you were on it, its return when you stop your contraception may not be a huge surprise.
+The combined pill suppresses our bodies’ natural hormones due to the synthetic oestrogen and progestogen.
+The oestrogen found in the combined pill helps acne as it reduces sebum (oil) production in the skin which can contribute to acne.
+If you suffered from acne before taking the pill, and it cleared up while you were on it, it may return when you stop contraception.

 Can the pill cause acne?